 - Macerate the cherries in the balsamic vinegar and 1 teaspoon of honey for about 30 minutes.

-- Spread the ricotta mixture onto the puff pastry being careful not to break up the pastry crust.
-Top with the marinated cherries and drizzle with honey before serving.
+- Spread the ricotta mixture onto the top of the puff pastry sheet being careful not to break up the tart crust.